MDPFuzz: Testing Models Solving Markov Decision Processes: Introduction

-We evaluate five state-of-the-art (SOTA) models, including DNNs, deep RL, multi-agent RL, and IL for solving MDPs.
+We evaluate five state-of-the-art (SOTA) models, including DNNs, deep RL, multi-agent RL, and IL solving MDPs.
 The evaluated scenarios include games, autonomous driving, and aircraft collision avoidance. \tool\ can efficiently explore the state sequence space and uncover a total of 598 crash-triggering state sequences for models we tested in a 12-hour run.
-Our findings show that crash-triggering states, although considered natural by the tested MDP environments, have distinct neuron activation patterns compared with normal states across all examined models.
+Our findings show that crash-triggering states, although considered natural and solvable by the tested MDP environments, have distinct neuron activation patterns compared with normal states across all examined models.
 We interpret that \tool\ can efficiently cover the models' corner internal logics.
-Further, we rely on the uncovered distinct neuron activation patterns to harden models, achieving a promising abnormal behaviors detection performance (over 0.78 AUC-ROC).
-We also repair the models using the findings of \tool\ to notably increase their robustness (eliminating 79\% of crashes) without scarifying accuracy.
+Further, we rely on the uncovered distinct neuron activation patterns to harden models, achieving a promising detection accuracy of abnormal behaviors (over 0.78 AUC-ROC).
+We also repair the models using the findings of \tool\ to notably increase their robustness (eliminating 79\% of crashes) without sacrificing accuracy.
 In summary, our contributions are as follows:

-\begin{itemize}[leftmargin=3mm] \item This paper, for the first time, proposes a practical and effective fuzz testing framework particularly for models solving MDPs in blackbox settings.
+\begin{itemize} \item This paper, for the first time, proposes a general and effective fuzz testing framework particularly for models solving MDPs in blackbox settings.

 \item \tool\ makes several practical design considerations.
 To accelerate fuzzing and reduce the high testing cost, \tool\ incorporates a set of design principles and optimizations derived from properties of MDPs.